 NCAM 2024

 NCAM is an annual technical meeting that seeks to bring members of the N.C. professional astronomy community together to network and share research.
 The meeting usually draws 50-75 attendees from institutions around North Carolina and surrounding states.
-For the past two decades, NCAM has been held annually in late September or early October and includes a plenary presentation from an invited researcher, short oral sessions scheduled throughout the day, and space for research posters.
+For the past two decades, NCAM has been held annually in late September or early October and usually includes a plenary presentation from an invited researcher, short oral sessions scheduled throughout the day, and space for research posters.
 We especially encourage presentations of student research.
-The meeting also usually includes two special sessions: the annual business meeting of the N.C.
-Section of the International Dark-sky Association, and a Center for Astronomy Education Regional Teaching Exchange.
+The meeting also usually includes special sessions related to regional light pollution efforts, strategies for teaching undergraduate astronomy courses, and other timely topics.

 Meeting registration